avventoapps/Telefyna-App/README.md

 - [ ] support streaming to hls, shoutcast & loudcast (not supported); use external streaming encoder
 - [ ] ensure all wrong media files are skipped (blocked)
 - [ ] work on presentation approach (blocked)
+- [ ] support more formats such as SRT
-- [x] add promos/sweepers/something folder that starts the playout whether in continuing. usable for upnexts: intros folder containing another named by foldername: test symbolic - [x] Schedule once per start (last), ignore the rest of the slots
+- [x] add promos/sweepers/something folder that starts the playout whether in continuing. usable for upnexts: intros folder containing another named by foldername: test symbolic
+- [x] Schedule once per start (last), ignore the rest of the slots
 - [x] Network listener, switches to second default when internet is off, and back if slot still active
 - [x] Add continuing not by seekto `LOCAL_RESUMING_NEXT`
 - [x] Fork and add auto start using system prefs to FTP, send [PR](https://github.com/ppareit/swiftp/pull/163)